kaustuvdatta/jetObservables/README.md

 2. Skimmer: where the trees and histograms are created for the step 2.
 More information in the following [README](Skimmer/README.md).
 3. SaturationROC: which notebooks showing how to pre-process parquet datasets and save in hdf5 format for training simple feedforward deep neural networks on M-body bases of N-subjettiness observables (at gen/reco level); this is to obtain ROC curves to understand for which value of 'M' discrimination power saturates between light flavour jets, as per the dijet selections, and boosted hadronic W/top decays.
 4. Unfolding: where takes the input from step 1 and uses combine to do the unfolding procedure.
 More information in the following [README](Unfolding/README.md).
+5. Note: Most/all .py files in the python directories in the Unfolding and SaturationROC directories require python3 to be run; this will lead scram to throw errors, just move them out of the directories and replace after compiling CMSSSW
 ========================================================

 # RIVET routine for jetObservables